 Mistake 1: The Missing Roadmap

-Academic readers appreciate knowing where arguments are headed.
-Papers that plunge directly into evidence without establishing context or previewing structure leave readers disoriented.
+Papers that plunge directly into evidence without establishing context leave readers disoriented.

 The Problem

-Starting a paper with: "The first thing to consider is..." without any introduction.
+Starting with "The first thing to consider is…" without any introduction.

 The Solution

-Include a clear introduction that establishes significance, states your thesis, and previews organization.
+Include a clear introduction that establishes significance, states your thesis, and previews organisation.

 Mistake 2: The Wandering Paragraph